-Despite that it is 2019, women still face inequality in many ways.
+Though we’ve come a long way, women still face inequality in many ways.
 The ‘Pay Gap’, ‘Reproductive Rights’, ‘Body Positivity’ are some of the modern terms that come to mind when asked to think of women’s rights.
 Each is a valid concern, but there is another crucial piece of women’s rights that sometimes gets overlooked: our history.

 We often fail to appreciate how fortunate we are now to have the rights we possess.
 Soren Kierkegaad phrased it elegantly when he said, “Life can only be understood backwards; but it must be lived forwards.”
 There are many things to be gained from emphasizing history, including inspiration for the future, appreciation for our current rights, and understanding the sacrifices that may be required of us.

 As a recently inducted U.S. History teacher, I witness daily how much the younger generation isn’t aware of their shared past.
 I confess to being quite alarmed that my female students are completely clueless about the women who fought before them to give them basic equality.
 My high school juniors (age 16-17) didn’t know what women’s suffrage was.
 Has the school system failed them in their education, or is it part of a bigger problem?
 The media has a responsibility to inform the public of crucial issues, but most (including myself) only concentrate on the problems we face today.
-Yet, the battles fought in the 1900’s shape can inspire how people campaign for equal rights in 2019.
+Yet, the battles fought in the 1900’s shape can inspire how people campaign for equal rights now.

 Inspiration for Change